library(fpp3);

 11.1 Overview

-Many economic time series display cyclical behavior, such as in panel (a) of Fig. 11.1, which shows the time series plot of the quarterly series \(Y\) from the dataset ts_02.xlsx.
+.
 Cyclical behavior implies “serial correlation” (a.k.a. “autocorrelation”) meaning that \(\mathrm{cov}[Y_{t},Y_{t-k}] \neq 0\) for some \(k \neq 0\).
 The scatterplot in panel (b) of \(Y_{t}\) against \(Y_{t-1}\) shows that consecutive observations are very highly correlated.
 By definition, i.i.d. observations cannot display serial correlation.

-ts02 <- readxl::read_excel("data\\ts_02.xlsx") %>%
+<- readxl::read_excel("data\\ts_02.xlsx") %>%

-mutate(Period=yearquarter(Period), Y_1=lag(Y,1)) %>%
+ts02 mutate(Period=yearquarter(Period), Y_1=lag(Y,1)) %>%

 as_tsibble(index=Period)

-p1 <- ts02 %>% autoplot(Y) + theme_minimal() + xlab("")
+<- ts02 %>% autoplot(Y) + theme_minimal() + xlab("")

-p2 <- ts02 %>% ggplot(aes(x=Y_1, y=Y), size=0.5) + geom_point() + theme_minimal() +
+p1 <- ts02 %>% ggplot(aes(x=Y_1, y=Y), size=0.5) + geom_point() + theme_minimal() +

-ylab("Y(t)") + xlab("Y(t-1)")
+p2 ylab("Y(t)") + xlab("Y(t-1)")

-(p1 | p2) + plot_layout(widths=c(1.5,1)) + plot_annotation(tag_levels="a")
+| p2) + plot_layout(widths=c(1.5,1)) + plot_annotation(tag_levels="a") (p1

-Economic time series often also display features such as trends and seasonality.
-Panel (a) of Fig. 11.2 shows a plot of Singapore’s monthly Industrial Production Index from 1983M1 to 2017M12, data in ts_01.xlsx.
+.
 The upward trend seems the most dominant feature, though cyclical deviations from trend are also obvious.
 The size of the fluctuations are also increasing over time, which is not unusual in upward trending economic time series.
 Seasonality – repetitive patterns that occur with regular periods – is also present.
 We zoom in on the sub-period 1990M1 to 1995M12 in Fig 2(b) where there seasonality is easier to see.
 There appears to be an annual pattern, with a sharp drop near the start of the year (usually in February) followed by a sharp positive response in the following month.

-ts01 <- readxl::read_excel("data\\ts_01.xlsx") %>%
+<- readxl::read_excel("data\\ts_01.xlsx") %>%

-select(DATE, IP_SG) %>%
+ts01 select(DATE, IP_SG) %>%

 mutate(DATE=yearmonth(DATE)) %>%